saraswatmks/saraswatmks.github.com/_posts/2019/2019-10-14-pex_tutorial.md

 ## Summary

 In this tutorial, we learned about packaging your python project using .pex library for deployment.
+We saw how to modularise the code using classes and objects.
 As mentioned above, pex files are nothing but standalone python interpreters.
 You could actually run `.pex` files as interpreter on your terminal.
 In the next tutorial, we'll see how use python 3's zipapp module to package the code.